-- CMMVC5786E The action failed because the cluster is not in a stable state. - CMMVC5836E The virtual disk (VDisk) was not shrunk because it is locked. - CMMVC5837E The action failed because the virtual disk (VDisk) is part of a FlashCopy mapping. - CMMVC5838E The action failed because the virtual disk (VDisk) is part of a Remote Copy mapping. - CMMVC5839E The virtual disk (VDisk) was not shrunk because an entity that was specified in the command does not exist. - CMMVC5848E The action failed because the virtual disk (VDisk) does not exist or it is being deleted.

-- CMMVC5862E The action failed because the virtual disk (VDisk) is being - CMMVC6010E Unable to complete the command as there are insufficient free extents. - CMMVC6252E The command failed authorization because the session SSH key is wrong or was deleted. - CMMVC6253E The command failed authorization because the session SSH key does not have the requisite role.
+- CMMVC5786E The action failed because the cluster is not in a stable state. - CMMVC5836E The virtual disk (VDisk) was not shrunk because it is locked. - CMMVC5837E The action failed because the virtual disk (VDisk) is part of a FlashCopy mapping. - CMMVC5838E The action failed because the virtual disk (VDisk) is part of a Remote Copy mapping. - CMMVC5839E The virtual disk (VDisk) was not shrunk because an entity that was specified in the command does not exist. - CMMVC5848E The action failed because the virtual disk (VDisk) does not exist or it is being deleted. - CMMVC5862E The action failed because the virtual disk (VDisk) is being formatted. - CMMVC6010E Unable to complete the command as there are insufficient free extents. - CMMVC6252E The command failed authorization because the session SSH key is wrong or was deleted. - CMMVC6253E The command failed authorization because the session SSH key does not have the requisite role. - CMMVC6289E The command failed because the virtual disk (VDisk) is pending synchronization. - CMMVC6340E The action failed because the value supplied for real size is not a multiple of 512 bytes. - CMMVC6341E The action failed because the virtual disk (VDisk) copy is not space-efficient. - CMMVC6342E The virtual disk (VDisk) copy was not shrunk because its real size cannot be less than its used size.